 Certainly, a case can be made that salespeople have the toughest job in an asset management firm.
-Amid constant pressure from management to produce and natural resistance from prospects, they spend their days calling and trying to covert leads into prospects.
+Amid constant pressure from management to produce and natural resistance from prospects, they spend their days calling and trying to convert leads into prospects.
 They schedule, conduct and follow up with meetings, orchestrate the team to bring to the table, and travel extensively.

 You certainly wouldn’t want to make their jobs even more difficult if you didn’t have to.
 After all, the sales team is the linchpin of the firm’s revenue growth – for some firms, they are the key to their survival.
 Yet, some firms still manage to compound the sales team’s difficulties by not providing what they need most, which is real marketing support.